 The following provisions specify the retention periods for the records contained in the HUD input file provided by HUD and the NDNH records provided to HUD in this matching program, which includes all information contained in those records, even NDNH records that are not labeled as such.

-At the end of the retention periods, OCSE and HUD shall destroy the records, including ensuring the erasure of all electronic records.
+At the end of the retention periods, OCSS and HUD will destroy the records, including ensuring the erasure of all electronic records.

 A. HUD Records in the Input File